pyohio/pyohio-cfp-website/pinaxcon/templates/static_pages/attend/volunteer.md

 Volunteer Sign-ups
 ------------------

-The volunteer sign-up form will be available closer to the event.
+Sign up to be on the volunteer list here!: [Volunteer Sign-ups](https://goo.gl/muSVjG)

-Be sure to [subscribe to our mailing list](/2018/about/keep-in-touch) for updates.
+Be sure to also [subscribe to our mailing list](/2018/about/keep-in-touch) for updates.

 On-site Volunteer Roles
 -----------------------